IF YOU’RE NOT OUT, YOU’RE IN

-New health reforms this year mean that people will have to sign an ‘opt out’ register (Registre National des Refus) if they do NOT wish their organs to be used for transplant.
+Recent health reforms mean that people no longer have to sign an ‘opt out’ register (Registre National des Refus) if they do NOT wish their organs to be used for transplant.
 This is a computerised listing of people who have chosen not to donate organs or tissues after their death.
 Anyone not on the register will be presumed to have consented to organ donation.

 BASICALLY, WE ARE ALL DONORS UNLESS WE OPT OUT[